 The chart also breaks the decision into two levels.
-The first level is where the acceleration of the gravity is less than or equal to 0.3 g (g is universal sign for acceleration due to gravity) and the second is where it is more than 0.3/g.
+The first level is where the seismic acceleration is less than or equal to 0.3 g (g is the universal sign for acceleration due to gravity) and the second is where it is more than 0.3 g.
 Figure 11.7 and Table 11.1 show the regions where that break occurs.
-It may be that if the analysis method is chosen or required, then one would want more specific accelerations.
-These can be obtained from ASCE as they offer charts of geographical regions in finer detail than shown in Figure 11.7.
+It may be that one would want more specific accelerations once the necessary analysis is determined.
+These can be obtained from ASCE, as they offer charts of geographical regions in finer detail than shown in Figure 11.7.